Apple’s released its iOS 13.6 update and the milestone upgrade brings a fairly lengthy list of changes to the iPhone.

 If you run into an issue on iOS 13.6, have a look at our list of fixes for the most common iOS 13 problems.
 We’ve also released tips that could help you improve your phone’s performance and tips to help fix bad iOS 13 battery life.

-If you can’t handle the iOS 13.6 update’s performance, you can try downgrading to the previous version of iOS 13 to see if that helps even things out.
+If you can’t handle the iOS 13.6 update’s performance, note that you can no longer downgrade to the previous version of iOS 13.
+Apple has stopped signing on iOS 13.5.1.

 Apple’s x.x updates always bring a mix of features and under-the-hood improvements and that’s precisely what you get from iOS 13.6.